-This and future children pages (vertical navigation) discuss some of the most important principles of social media (SM) as I see them.
-I have come to love SM and understand a little (but more than most) about how to use Social Media to market a business or market yourself if you are in ‘job search’ stage.
+Here are some of the most important principles of social media (SM) as I see them.
+I have come to love social media and understand a little (but more than most) about how to use SM to market a business or market yourself if you are in ‘job search’ stage.
 This is, however, an evolving field and changes are made daily, some are even major.
 But the beauty of being a small business owner or manager or job seeker (if there is an advantage to being unemployed, it is not being tied down to a set office routine) is the ability to change course and turn on a dime, unlike major corporations where there are layers upon layers of decision makers to navigate.

 Networking on the Web

 Firstly, I will try and stop using the industry jargon – social media, social networking – which will be difficult so I cannot promise that I will succeed.
-(A year and some months after I retired I still think I am still selling security systems at times at times!)
+(Although I retired in 2010, I still think I am still selling security systems at times!)
 I will call it – Networking on the Web – so we may all be able to understand its true meaning.
-This is the same type of socializing you do at face-to-face networking events, around the company water cooler, at picnics and dinner parties, wedding receptions, church and synagogue events, etc. However, the difference between face-to-face and Networking on the Web is major; I say it is a paradigm shift, or in simple terms , a 180° degree turn in direction from what you have been used to (as far as marketing and selling).
+This is the same type of socializing you do at face-to-face networking events, around the company water cooler, at picnics and dinner parties, wedding receptions, church and synagogue events, etc. However, the difference between face-to-face and Networking on the Web is major.
+I must say it is a paradigm shift, or in simple terms , a 180° degree turn in direction from what you have been used to (as far as marketing and selling).

 With face-to-face networking you can gauge the reaction of your partner.
 You use your natural senses and can also ‘read’ their body language.
 On the other side of the coin, Web Networking is mainly done via the written word because the written word is the MAIN way you are currently found on the Web via a search query.
 And, natural (free or organic) Web search results are based on words, or content (industry jargon), and matching those words with a query in a search field, plus a ‘wild card’ ratings factor called algorithms (mathematical formulas) which is primarily factored or weighted based on recommendations.
 Note: Other than being a mouthful of jargon and words, that last sentence described a deep, deep subject called SEO or search engine optimization and is definitely NOT apropo at this time or place; so please excuse my rampage.